In this article we will go through a back pain workout you can do at home — the bodyweight edition.

 CLICK HERE to watch the YouTube video.

-In standing upright position, feet a little bit further than hip-width apart, bring your hands on your low back/hip area/pelvis area, then arch back focusing on that movement happening in that low back and then go back to starting position.
+In an upright standing position with the feet a little bit further than hip-width apart, bring your hands on your low back/hip area/pelvis area, then arch the back, focusing on that movement happening in that low back area, and then go back to starting position.

-This one is a mobility exercise where we loosen up those lower back joints because a lot of times they have poor movement where they end up being stuck and stiff.
-We need to loosen them up in order to help reduce back pain.
+This one is a mobility exercise where we loosen up those lower back joints because, many times, they have poor movement where they end up being stuck and stiff.
+We need to loosen them up to help reduce back pain.

-Perform 1 set of 5 reps in a smooth controlled movement with a good stop at the end-position, about 1 second with a light intensity.
+Perform one set of 5 reps in a smooth, controlled movement with a good stop at the end position, about 1 second with light intensity.

-Note: If you have a lot of back pain, just go to the point that you can.
+Note: If you have a lot of back pain, go to the point that you can.
 You might have some discomfort, but we are not looking for screaming pain.
-So with time, you will be able to move more and more when it comes to arching of the back.
+So, with time, you will be able to move when it comes to the arching of the back.

-In standing position, feet about hip-width apart, knees straight, tighten the abdominal area and bend through the hip, sliding your hands down your thighs and down to shins, ideally coming to a point of straight upper body, then straighten back up to starting position.
+In standing position, feet about hip-width apart, knees straight, tighten the abdominal area and bend through the hip, sliding your hands down your thighs and down to shins, ideally coming to the point of a straight upper body, and then straighten back up to starting position.

 For some people, depending on how much flexibility you have, you might feel a stretch in the hamstrings and the glutes, which is perfectly normal.

 Note: If you are not able to go through the full movement, do the level that you can only.
 Usually, with back pain, your most comfortable position is just standing, lying down on your back, or sitting, so usually moving from a position of less spinal stress.
 When we move that upper body at an angle, it increases the spinal stress, so go to a point where you are just having some discomfort but not screaming pain.
 You might not be able to get to a 90-degree position, but you can get to 10 to 30 degrees, which is a good point to start, then work on increasing that.